abbi776/benchmarking-sentinel1-sar-features/README.md

 📁 Data Organization

-Because Sentinel-1 rasters are large, they are not stored in this repo.
+Large Sentinel-1 rasters are not stored in the repo.

-Suggested layout:
+Recommended structure:

 data/
   ├── s1_features/